CS1951I is taught by Professor Ugur Cetintemel. Class is held every Monday and Wednesday from 3:00 to 4:20 pm (Location TBD).

 "Students will work in a studio environment to iteratively design, build, and test technical projects in partnership with different social change organizations.
 Students will be placed in small teams to collaboratively work on projects that will range from, for example, developing a chatbot to aid community engagement to conducting geospatial data analytics.
 Through the course, we will also reflect on our positionality and ethics in engaging in social impact work and what it practically means to leverage technology to create social change on an everyday basis."

-All reading responses are due at 6 pm on Fridays.
+All reading responses are due at 6 pm.
 Submit your reading responses here.

 Community Technology Handbook (pg.
 1-16) |